kate0543/APT/user_mannual.md

 ### 3. Prepare Scripts

-- Copy `RenameProgrammeReportWB.vbs` into data EBR report folder ('rawData-EBR') -Double click to run the script
+- Copy `RenameProgrammeReportWB.vbs` into data ProgrammeCode folder ('rawData-ProgrammeCode') -Double click to run the script
 - Copy `ProcessExcelToCSV.vbs`  into the main folder (`rawData`).
 -Double click to run the script